Bunli

 Option 1 - Current session:

-source <(my-cli completions --shell bash)
+source <(my-cli completions bash)

 Option 2 - Save to completion directory: